 Great news!
 Breakfast and lunch are on us!
 Again this school year, every student eats free at school.
 Come hungry, leave ready to conquer the day!

-4 days ago, Toronto City School District
+6 months ago, Toronto City School District

 Kids eating in the cafeteria